tbandyszak/cosyfeat-beta/ReadMe.md

 This tool requires Java 8.

+<h2>Run the Tool</h2>

+An executable .jar file of the tool can be found in the folder "executable".
+Please download it and run it.

+<h2>Used Libraries</h2>

 The following libraries have been used:
 - JGraphX (https://github.com/jgraph/jgraphx) for graphical modeling
 - LogicNG (https://github.com/logic-ng/LogicNG) creating Boolean formulas and SAT solving